top of page

 The distraction phase is followed by the consolidation phase, where the regenerate bone slowly hardens.
 The new bone will not be “healed” until the regenerate bone has hardened and calcified.
 During consolidation period, the new bone tissue, which gains sufficient hardness and durability, begins to carry a load.
 After the regenerate bone has fully consolidated, intramedullary nail can be removed.

-Which bones I can lengthen to increase my height?
+Which bones you can lengthen to increase your height?

 Femur Lengthening